 The police report gives no indication that the police made any attempt to investigate the allegations made by TSA staff, obtain or evaluate any of the other available evidence (of which the most obvious would have been the video recordings from “security” cameras and the possible statements of Mr. Vanderklok himself and/or other witnesses), or make any independent assessment as to whether the TSA allegations, even if true, provided evidence of any crime or provided probable cause for an arrest.

 Mr. Vanderklok’s lawsuit was filed on January 23, 2015, the day after the TSA and Philadelphia police filed a settlement in the same Federal court in another lawsuit challenging a false arrest at the same airport.
-As part of that settlement agreement, the city of Philadelphia agreed not only to pay Nick George $25,000, but also to re-educate the Philadelphia police that they shouldn’t detain or arrest anyone solely because the TSA asks them to do so, but have a legal duty to use their independent judgement as to the existence (or not) of reasonable suspicion to justify detention or probable cause for an arrest.
+As part of that settlement agreement, the city of Philadelphia agreed not only to pay Nick George $25,000, but also to re-educate the Philadelphia police that they shouldn’t detain or arrest anyone solely because the TSA asks them to do so, but have a legal duty to use their independent judgment as to the existence (or not) of reasonable suspicion to justify detention or probable cause for an arrest.

 (Mr. Vanderklok’s complaint includes pointed allusions to the facts in Mr. George’s case: “[Mr. Vanderklok] had … no Arabic flashcards.
 He had not visited countries known to sponsor terrorism and was not reading a book critical of the US government.”)